-Pronunciation is very important to get a good score in IELTS, but the right pronunciation is taken wrong by students many of the times.
+Pronunciation is very important to get a good score in IELTS, but the right pronunciation is taken wrong by students many times.
 IELTS test takers observe this fact quickly that the listening section is mainly having a British accent.
 So it is important to understand the difference between ‘accent ‘and ‘pronunciation’.

 Pronunciation is the articulation of a single individual when verbalizing a particular word in a language.

-All individuals speak English in a certain accent and pronunciation, so it is needed to decide that how good your pronunciations need to be changed for IELTS?
+All individuals speak English in a certain accent and pronunciation, so it is needed to decide how good your pronunciations need to be changed for IELTS?

 Many of the students ask questions to us about accent and its importance in the examination, Here are some tips:-